Classification of singular Q-homology planes. I. Structure and singularities: Non-logarithmic

 \bthm If a singular $\Q$-homology plane is not logarithmic then its smooth locus has a unique $\C^*$-ruling.
-This $\C^*$-ruling does not extend to a ruling of the whole surface.
-Moreover, the Kodaira dimension of the surface is negative and the Kodaira dimension of the smooth locus is zero or one. \ethm
+This $\C^*$-ruling does not extend to a ruling of the plane.
+Moreover, the Kodaira dimension of the plane is negative and the Kodaira dimension of its smooth locus is zero or one. \ethm

-\begin{proof} We will assume that $\ovk(S_0)\geq 0$, it will be shown in the next section that $S'$ is necessarily logarithmic in case $\ovk(S_0)=-\8$.
-By \ref{lem3:general is logarithmic} $\E$ is connected and $\ovk(S_0)\leq 1$.
-By \ref{lem3:exc surfaces} we can assume that $S_0$ is $\C^*$-ruled.
+\begin{proof} By \ref{prop3:general is logarithmic} $\ovk(S_0)\in \{0,1\}$ and $\E$ is connected.
+By \ref{thm:main result1}(2') (see the remarks after \ref{prop3:generalities on ovS-D-E}) we may assume that $S_0$ is $\C^*$-ruled.
 We will first show that this ruling cannot be extended to a ruling of $S'$.
 Consider a minimal completion $(\ov S,D+\E,\pi)$ of a $\C^*$-ruling of $S_0$.
 It is enough to show that $\E_h\neq 0$.
 Suppose $\E_h=0$.
 Then $D_h$ consists either of two 1-sections or of one 2-section.
-In particular, it can intersect only these fiber components which have multiplicity one or two and in the second case $\#D_h=1$ and the point of intersection is a branching point of $\pi_{|D_h}$.
+In particular, it can intersect only those components which have multiplicity one or two.
+In the second case $\#D_h=1$ and the point of intersection is a branching point of $\pi_{|D_h}$.
 The exceptional divisor $\E$ is vertical, so $\ov S$ and $D$ are rational by \ref{prop3:generalities on ovS-D-E}(i).
-Let $F$ be a singular fiber containing $\E$ and let $D_v$ be the divisor of $D$-components of $F$.
+Let $F$ be the singular fiber containing $\E$ and let $D_v$ be the divisor of $D$-components of $F$.
 By \ref{cor3:homology}(iii) we have $\nu\leq 1$ and $\Sigma_{S_0}=\#D_h+\nu-2\leq 1$, so $\sigma>1$ for at most one fiber of $\pi$.
 We obtain successive restrictions on $F$ eventually leading to a contradiction.
-We use \ref{lem2:fiber with one exc comp} without comments.
+We use \ref{lem2:fiber with one exc comp} repeatedly.

 \bcl The $(-1)$-curves of $F$ are $S_0$-components.\ecl